UMBCvision/CMSF/README.md

 # Training

-Following command can be used to train the MSF
+Following command can be used to train the CMSF(Supervised Learning)

 ```
 python train_sup_msf.py \